SamarthAgarwal9/node-hello/README.md

 # What that means is you don't have to worry which service you are using underneath.

 This can be AWS.
-You can just swap out the underlying architecture if you use Kubernetes. for Beginners with NodeJS Express Application that's why it's so popular and powerful.
+You can just swap out the underlying architecture if you use Kubernetes.
+For Beginners with NodeJS Express Application that's why it's so popular and powerful.

 # Cluster and Nodes